Skip to content

 Security headers protect visitors against eavesdropping, XSS and clickjacking.
 Find out which headers you need and how to set them up safely.

-Security headers are instructions your server sends along with every page, telling the browser how to treat your site safely: load it over HTTPS only, refuse scripts from unknown sources, never show it inside another site's frame.
+Security headers are instructions your server sends with every page, telling the browser how to treat your site safely: load it over HTTPS only, refuse scripts from unknown sources, never show it inside another site's frame.
 They cost nothing and block an entire class of attacks.
+The WebYes scan checks them within the security pillar.

 • What do security headers actually do?